John A. Staley, PhD

 I have a strong interest in public health practice and outreach, having conducted these activities while associate director of the Office of Public Health Practice and Partnerships in the College of Public Health at Kent State University.
 I have facilitated academic health department growth and collaboration with northeastern Ohio health departments and community stakeholders, and enjoy fostering collaboration among academic institutions and community and practice partners on public health issues.

-As director of outreach and continuing education in the Occupational Safety and Health Education and Research Center, I foster learning/certification opportunities for a variety of occupational sector needs, such as fire/EMS, law enforcement, military, industrial hygienists, and safety professionals.
-Additionally, I foster educational opportunities for students across the following academic programs affiliated with our center: occupational exposure science, occupational health nursing, occupational epidemiology, safety and ergonomics, and occupational medicine.
+As Deputy Director and Director of Outreach and Continuing Education in the Occupational Safety and Health Education and Research Center, Dr. Staley develops learning/certification opportunities for a variety of occupational sector needs, such as fire/EMS, law enforcement, military, industrial hygienists, and safety professionals.
+Additionally, he fosters educational opportunities for students across the following academic programs affiliated with the center- occupational exposure science, occupational epidemiology, safety and ergonomics, and occupational medicine.
+He also co-coordinates the center’s pilot projects program and the Targeted Research Training Program for Postdoctoral Fellows.

 PhD, Health policy and administration, University of North Carolina at Chapel Hill, 2008